5 Inference for simple linear regression

 As discussed in , there are three parameters that need to be estimated for simple linear regression β0, β1, and σϵ. introduced least squares regression, a method for deriving β^0 and β^1 the estimates for intercept and slope, respectively.
 Now, we turn to the estimation of σϵ, also known as the regression standard error.

-By obtaining the estimates β^0 and β^1, we have the equation of the regression line and therefore can estimate the mean value Y given a value of the predictor X. We can then use the residuals (ei=yiy^i) to estimate the variability of the distribution of the response variable about the regression line (see ).
+By obtaining the estimates β^0 and β^1, we have the equation of the regression line and therefore can estimate the expected value Y given a value of the predictor X. We can then use the residuals (ei=yiy^i) to estimate the variability of the distribution of the response variable about the regression line (see ).
 The regression standard error is the estimate of this variability as it is the estimated standard deviation of the distribution of the errors ().
 The equation for the regression standard error is shown in .

 Recall that the standard deviation is the average distance between each observation and the mean of the distribution.
-Therefore the regression standard error can be thought of as the average distance the observed value the response is from the regression line.
+Similarly, the regression standard error can be thought of as the average distance the observed value the response is from the regression line.
 The regression standard error σ^ϵ is used to quantify the sampling variability in the estimated slope β^1 (), so we will use this value as we conduct inference on the slope.

 5.8.3 Hypothesis test for the slope